 After listing costs and benefits, you calculated monetary value of each cost and benefit considering their time values.
 You subtracted costs from the benefits and the result is positive.
 Once for all you discovered that making this investment is feasible.

 Advantages and Disadvantages of Cost Benefit Analysis

 Performing Cost Benefit Analysis provides many advantages to an organization for decision making.
 Below are a few of them

-- Cost Benefit Analysis helps to simplify sophisticated business decisions.
+- It helps to simplify sophisticated business decisions.

 - It provides and objective point of view for comparing alternatives because all the costs and benefits are converted to monetary values.
 This eliminates biases related with the alternatives.

 - Brainstorming sessions encourage participation and decision making.

 - It helps to take correct decisions and select the most rewarding alternative.

 Although Cost Benefit Analysis is a useful technique for decision making, it has some limitations.
-The accuracy of Cost Benefit Analysis can be affected by inadequate information.
+The accuracy of this analysis can be affected by inadequate information.
 If the costs and benefits are not clearly identified and their monetary values are not calculated correctly, the results may be misleading.